Gecero/Gecero/README.md

 ## About me
 ✨ Creating bugs since 2015
 📚 Currently learning Elixir
 🎯 I like to work practically, and learn by doing.
-That's what's most fun and gets you solve real world problems quickly.
+That's what's most fun and gets you to solve real world problems quickly.
 🐧 Using Arch Linux (magnificent OS)
 🕵️ Privacy advocate
 🩺 Interested in medicine